Consumer & Industrial Products Now a Dominant Urban Air Pollution Source

 New study finds surprisingly high contribution from paints, pesticides, perfumes as vehicle emissions drop

 AUSTIN, TEXAS—Chemical products that contain compounds refined from petroleum, like household cleaners, pesticides, paints and perfumes, now rival motor vehicle-related emissions as the top source of urban air pollution, according to a surprising NOAA-led study.

 People use a lot more fuel than they do petroleum-based compounds in chemical products—about 15 times more by weight, according to the new assessment.
-Even so, lotions, paints and other products contribute about as much to air pollution as the transportation sector does, said lead author Brian McDonald, a CIRES scientist working in NOAA’s Chemical Sciences Division.
+Even so, lotions, paints and other products contribute about as much to air pollution as the transportation sector does, said lead author Brian McDonald, a CIRES scientist working in NOAA’s Chemical Sciences Laboratory.

 In the case of one type of pollution—tiny particles that can damage people’s lungs—particle-forming emissions from chemical products are about twice as high as those from the transportation sector, his team found.
 McDonald and colleagues from NOAA and several other institutions reported their results today in the journal Science.

 “As transportation gets cleaner, those other sources become more and more important,” McDonald said.
 “The stuff we use in our everyday lives can impact air pollution.”

 For the new assessment, the scientists focused on volatile organic compounds or VOCs.
 VOCs can waft into the atmosphere and react to produce either ozone or particulate matter—both of which are regulated in the United States and many other countries because of health impacts, including lung damage.